Back to the Archive Compass Call : No. 08 : Feb 20, 2026

 Between meetings or before a key decision:

-Breathe with longer exhales than inhales for one minute.
-4 seconds in, 6 seconds out.
+• Breathe with longer exhales than inhales for one minute.
+Four seconds in, six seconds out.

 Three minutes is enough to change your state if you use it consistently.